frankowski firm

 If you have a viable claim for negligence or fraud, you can file a lawsuit against your broker, your advisor, or the firm for which he/she/they work.
 Before you file, however, you must review the contract you signed when you first became a client.
 Many investment firms mandate that investors seek damages through arbitration.
 If your contract contains such a clause, you will not be able to file a lawsuit in court but must file a Statement of Claim in arbitration.

-Suing your stockbroker, financial advisor or investment firm is a complex process; you want a skilled team of securities fraud attorneys on your side to help you.
-The Frankowski Firm has the resources and experience to handle complex litigation in state and federal courts, as well as in front of a FINRA arbitration panel.
-Please contact us through our contact form, or call 888.741.7503, and speak with an investment negligence lawyer who can help you.
+Suing your stockbroker, financial advisor or investment firm is a complex process.
+You want a skilled team of securities fraud attorneys on your side to help you.
+At The Frankowski Firm, we specialize in representing investors through FINRA arbitration and in state and federal courts, leveraging our deep knowledge of securities law and our proven track record of success.
+We fight relentlessly to hold wrongdoers accountable and to recover the compensation our clients deserve.
+If you believe your financial losses were caused by misconduct, contact us through our contact form, or call 888.741.7503, and speak with an investment negligence lawyer who can help you.